Cultivating Quality Code - A Comprehensive Review and Notes on 'Growing Object-Oriented Software Guided by Tests'

 Part I

-The first part of the book dives into the TDD flow to give a common ground for the reader and also for the authors to build on basics before getting the book subject in place.
+The first part of the book dives into the TDD flow to give a common ground for the reader and also for the authors to build on the basics before getting the book subject in place.

 In this first part the Red-Gree-Refactor [2] is introduced as well as the idea of feedback and practices that support change.
-The book is from 2009 and the agile mindset was already in place (business move fast so we should adapt accordingly).
-Feedback is fundamental to support this mindset, TDD give developers the way to move forward fast and with confidence - Extreme programming was born with that in mind.
+The book is from 2009 and the agile mindset was already in place (business moves fast so we should adapt accordingly).
+Feedback is fundamental to support this mindset, TDD gives developers the way to move forward fast and with confidence - Extreme programming was born with that in mind.

 Note on the tools: It’s been 12 years since the book was released.
-Aging in the word of software is not easy, things get updated and old versions stop working.
+Aging in the world of software is not easy, things get updated and old versions stop working.
 For the tools or any references that I am using here, I am trying to suggest the latest version - even though they might not work with the book code examples anymore.

 Part II

-Part I also goes in the introduction of TDD, here the introduction starts to get deeper, the authors introduce the idea of starting with an acceptance test and for the first time the walking skeleton is mentioned, then Alistair is quoted:
+Part I also goes into the introduction of TDD, here the introduction starts to get deeper, the authors introduce the idea of starting with an acceptance test and for the first time the walking skeleton is mentioned, then Alistair is quoted:

 A “walking skeleton” is an implementation of the thinnest possible slice of real functionality that we can automatically build, deploy, and test end-to-end [Cockburn04].